-We'll get on to the performance of the new Mac Pro in a moment, but there's one thing that's important about this new model: the amount you can cram inside such a small space.
+We'll get on to the performance of the new Mac Pro in a moment, but there's one thing that's important about this new model: the amount of innards you can cram inside such a small space.

 One music producer told us that previously one would have had to use multiple machines to mix a score, where those three or four could now be squished into the body of Apple's 2019 Mac Pro.

 Apple has also furnished the new Mac Pro with a unique cooling system that maximizes airflow while keeping things quiet – even with the massive fans, it won't distract you from your work.

 There's also the advantage of the multiple Thunderbolt ports on top of the machine, allowing for easier access inside.